Maya mythology: Maize Hero

 The Tonsured Maize God is the subject of many episodes, only part of which has been explained.
 Often he is accompanied by the Hero Twins.
 Some scholars consider him the Classic form of the Hero Twins' father, the failed hero Hun-Hunahpu, and accordingly view the maize god's head attached to a cacao tree as the severed head of Hun-Hunahpu suspended in a calabash tree.
 However, there is also a tendency to treat the Tonsured Maize God as an agent in his own right.
 Scholars have compared him to the maize hero of the Gulf Coast peoples and identified several episodes from this deity's mythology in Maya art, such as his aquatic birth and rebirth, his musical challenge to the deities of water and rain (on San Bartolo's west wall) and his victorious emergence from the latter's turtle abode.
 Others, however, prefer to view the 'musical challenge' as a rainmaking ritual and the emergence from the turtle abode as the Opening of the Maize Mountain.
-Another frequent scene, the maize god surrounded by nude women, may relate to the fact that the Tonsured Maize God also functions as a moon god; for in many Mesoamerican sun and moon tales, a playful young man becomes moon rather than sun after giving in to the lures of young women.
+Another frequent scene, the maize god surrounded by nude women, may relate to the fact that the Tonsured Maize God also functions as a moon god; for in many Mesoamerican sun and moon tales, a playful young man becomes moon rather than sun upon giving in to the lures of young women.
 Other scholars, however, view the women as 'corn maidens', or even as the maize deity's 'harem', a concept not otherwise attested.

 Jaguar Slayers

-According to a concept prevalent among Maya groups of Chiapas, in the dim past jaguars presented a continuous threat to mankind.
-In their myths and rituals, Tzotzil, Tzeltal and Ch'ol Mayas have therefore transmitted the deeds of jaguar-slaying heroes, such as killing jaguars transfixed to their stone seats; catching jaguars in a 'stone trap'; and burning them on a certain rock.
+According to a concept prevalent among Maya groups of Chiapas, in the dim past jaguars presented a continuous threat to humankind.
+In their myths and rituals, Tzotzil, Tzeltal and Ch'ol Mayas have therefore highlighted the deeds of jaguar-slaying heroes, deeds such as killing jaguars transfixed to their stone seats; catching jaguars in a 'stone trap'; and burning them on a certain rock.
 All of these jaguars represent the power of hostile social groups.
 Codical vases show similar feats but appear to ascribe them to four men.
 A down-lying jaguar deity associated with war and terrestrial fire has a boulder thrown onto his belly, perhaps belonging to a trap; alternatively, he is tied and put to the torch, in one scene while being seated on a boulder-like altar.
 Probably because jaguars can also symbolize hostile rulers and their warriors, the latter episode is referred to in certain monumental inscriptions at Naranjo, as well as in the art of Tonina (bound captive with jaguar god attributes).
-The same inscriptions connect the Classic Jaguar Slayer theme to that of the so-called Jaguar Baby.
+The same inscriptions connect the Classic Jaguar Slayer theme to that of the enigmatic Jaguar Baby.